 The Gunditjmara people crafted long eel baskets, made of river reeds and spear grass to regulate and trap the eels according to weight and size.
 Baskets were also used to carry the eels, which fed and sustained the lives of Gunditjmara for many generations.
 These engineered wetlands provided the economic basis to sustain large groups of people living in villages of stone huts along the lava flow and allowed them to undertake trade.

 The Budj Bim system clearly demonstrates that Gunditjmara people have actively managed the productivity of the environment and natural resources for many thousands of years.
 This evidence over time has contributed to an alternative and more complex view of Aboriginal economy and lifestyle.

 Budj Bim is now Australia’s 20th property on the UNESCO World Heritage List and the second for Victoria, alongside the Royal Exhibition Building and Carlton Gardens.
 We are proud that Budj Bim National Park (formerly Mount Eccles) is Victoria’s first co-managed national park.
-We work closely with Gunditjmara Traditional Owners, Budj Bim Council and Department of Environment, Land, Water and Planning to manage and protect the landscape.
+We work closely with Gunditjmara Traditional Owners, Budj Bim Council and Department of Energy, Environment and Climate Action (DEECA) to manage and protect the landscape.

 The Gunditjmara have been running Budj Bim Tours since 1999 – the guided experience unlocks the landscape and allows visitors to experience a culture that is more than 60,000 years old.

 Located 1hr 15min drive from Warrnambool, discover the rich cultural history of Budj Bim National Park, it’s native wildlife and unique volcanic landscape.

 So many of our parks have a rich history of Aboriginal Cultural Heritage.
 Below are more examples of parks that are jointly managed with traditional owners.